 11. You might not get to 61 before July 31.
 But it will be a valuable process nonetheless.
 It's a LONG challenge.
 And you can get sidetracked or completely knocked off track.
 Lots of folks get to 17 or 41 or whatever... and yet.... tell me that they ENJOYED the process and got a great BURST of ➥ creative energy ➦ and so even if you aren't tracking to 61, keep going!!!

 12. There's a natural flow to the challenge.
 Starting is super fun!
-After the first 2 weeks you may hit a plateau where you really have to push to stay on track.
+After the first 2 weeks there's a very good chance that you'll hit a plateau where you really have to push to stay on track.
 That's the most difficult part!!!
+It takes time to get into the groove.
 But suddenly there will be a break-through and you will feel like it's second nature to create something each day.
 That's the goal, my friends, to incorporate a positive creative habit into your daily life.

-14. Make a plan to continue working on something creative AFTER the challenge ends.
-You might start a Japanese cooking class, pick up a neglected embroidery project, learn how to read clothing patterns or paint the front of all of your journals.
+14. Make a proactive advance plan to continue working on something creative AFTER the challenge ends!
+I cannot overstate the importance of having something to do post-ICAD.
+You might start a Japanese cooking class, pick up a neglected embroidery project, learn how to decipher sewing patterns or paint the front of a hardback book that you turn into a journal.
 When you are in the creative groove, keep going!